ajnsit/concur-documentation/README.md

 Now you can use `formWidget` as a regular widget anywhere else in the rest of your application.
 Note that the other parts of your application don't need to know about `FormAction` at all.

 This is surprisingly powerful and composable.
-Let's build a widget which allows editing an arbitrary list of such forms.
+Let's build a widget which allows editing an arbitrary list of such forms in a sequence and then returns the list of modified forms.
 How many more lines of code are needed to accomplish that?

 The program is literally two words long i.e. `traverse formWidget`.